Solutions - Topics, Books, FAQs

 In this chapter, there are various important topics that you must understand completely:

 (i) Solubility: The maximum ability of a substance to get completely dissolved in a solvent.
-When the solute is solid and the solvent is liquid, then the only temperature affects the solubility.
+When the solute is solid and the solvent is liquid, then only temperature affects the solubility.
 With the increase in temperature, the solubility increases.
 But pressure has no effect in this case as both solids and liquids are incompressible.
 But is the solute is gas, then pressure also is an important factor that plays a major role in insolubility.
 For this case, Henry's law is given which states that - "At constant temperature, the solubility of a gas is directly proportional to the partial pressure of a gas present above the solution".

-(ii) Vapour pressure of liquid solutions: In this concept, you learn that the vapour pressure of volatile liquids in solution when taken in a closed vessel.
+(ii) Vapour pressure of liquid solutions: In this concept, you learn the vapour pressure of volatile liquids in solution when taken in a closed vessel.
 This phenomenon is explained by Raoult's law, which states that - "The vapour pressure of each volatile liquid present in the solution is directly proportional to the mole fraction of that liquid present in solution".

 Graph of vapour pressure for ideal solution